Salman Rushdie: The Satanic Verses and the fatwa

 In response to the protests, on 22 January 1989, Rushdie published a column in The Observer that called Muhammad "one of the great geniuses of world history," but noted that Islamic doctrine holds Muhammad to be human, and in no way perfect.
 He held that the novel is not "an anti-religious novel.
 It is, however, an attempt to write about migration, its stresses and transformations."

-On 14 February 1989—Valentine's Day, and also the day of his close friend Bruce Chatwin's funeral—a fatwā ordering Rushdie's execution was proclaimed on Radio Tehran by Ayatollah Khomeini, the Supreme leader of Iran at the time, calling the book "blasphemous against Islam".
+On 14 February 1989—Valentine's Day, and also the day of his close friend Bruce Chatwin's funeral—a fatwa ordering Rushdie's execution was proclaimed on Radio Tehran by Ayatollah Khomeini, the Supreme leader of Iran at the time, calling the book "blasphemous against Islam".
 Chapter IV of the book depicts the character of an Imam in exile who returns to incite revolt from the people of his country with no regard for their safety.
 According to Khomeini's son, his father never read the book.
 A bounty was offered for Rushdie's death, and he was thus forced to live under police protection for several years.
 On 7 March 1989, the United Kingdom and Iran broke diplomatic relations over the Rushdie controversy.

+In 1989, The New York Times published "Words For Salman Rushdie": "28 distinguished writers born in 21 countries speak to him from their common land – the country of literature.
+For expressing their ideas publicly in the past many of these writers have suffered censorship, exile – forced or self-imposed – and imprisonment."
+Czesław Miłosz wrote: "I have particular reasons to defend your rights, Mr. Rushdie.
+My books have been forbidden in many countries or have had whole passages censored out.
+I'm grateful to people who stood then by the principle of free expression, and I back you now in my turn."
+Ralph Ellison: "You deserve the full and passionate solidarity of any man of dignity, but I am afraid this is too little.
+This story of a man alone against worldwide intolerance, and of a book alone against the craziness of the media, can become the story of many others.
+The bell tolls for all of us."
+Umberto Eco: "Keep to your convictions.
+Try to protect yourself.
+A death sentence is a rather harsh review."
+Anita Desai: "Silence, exile and cunning, yes.
+And courage."